christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 Date: "28-01-2026"
 ---

-# Spatial Ecology Project in R

-## Vegetation Change in Madre de Dios, Peru
+# Multitemporal Analysis of Vegetation Change in Madre de Dios, Perú (2019 - 2024) Using Sentinel-2 Imagery

-This project aims to analyze vegetation changes in a region of the Peruvian Amazon (Madre de Dios) using Sentinel-2 satellite images downloaded from Google Earth Engine (GEE) and processed later in R.

 ---